IBM/ibmi-bob/docs/integration/rdi.md

 For this distributed edit and remote build system to work, source file time stamps need to be in sync among all users.
 Take steps to insure that clocks on all systems are accurate, such as by configuring machines to use a time server.
 The PC or Mac's time can be adjusted in its respective system preferences panel.
 A time server can be defined for use on IBM i by using the [`CHGNTPA` command](https://www.itjungle.com/2009/10/21/fhg102109-story03/).

 ***
 *Technical note about external tool commands (for hardcore hacker types): If Cygwin is used, it resets the working directory to a default value when bash.exe starts up, which prevents us from using Eclipse's "Working Directory" field.
-To work around this, the Bash command that is executed must start with `cd ${bob_client_tools} && ...` to set the current directory before calling the script, and variable `bob_client_tools` must be from a Bash context (`/cygdrive/c/Users/...`).
-For Macs and for other Windows Bash implementations that behave differently, the external tool "Working Directory" field in Eclipse can instead be set to the `bob_client_tools` variable and the `cd` command can be omitted from the Bash command.
-In this case, `bob_client_tools` would be from a native-OS context (`c:\Users\your_name\...`).
+To work around this, the Bash command that is executed must start with `cd ${tobi_client_tools} && ...` to set the current directory before calling the script, and variable `tobi_client_tools` must be from a Bash context (`/cygdrive/c/Users/...`).
+For Macs and for other Windows Bash implementations that behave differently, the external tool "Working Directory" field in Eclipse can instead be set to the `tobi_client_tools` variable and the `cd` command can be omitted from the Bash command.
+In this case, `tobi_client_tools` would be from a native-OS context (`c:\Users\your_name\...`).
 When configured this way, Eclipse will set the working directory before invoking Bash – the end result is the same, but the external tool definition will be cleaner.*